 One particularly important means is through the preparation of instructors both abroad and in higher military educational institutions within the Republic of Uzbekistan.
-"Preparing our military personnel on a professional basis on the best means of supplying the army with modern weapons and equipment is one of the key tasks," the president noted.11 has increased.
+"Preparing our military personnel on a professional basis on the best means of supplying the army with modern weapons and equipment is one of the key tasks," the president noted.

+Fifth, the effectiveness of social protection measures for servicemen, members of their families, and veterans has increased.
 In 2017, twenty-eight residential buildings were commissioned in the regions of the country.
 Five hundred twenty-two servicemen were provided with modern, spacious, and bright apartments.
 In March-April 2018, another 720 families managed a new housewarming.
 This work will continue on an ongoing basis, with approximately 1,500 families of servicemen provided new housing each year.